Deborah E. Seale, MA, PhD

 Texas Tech University

-Dr. Seale is an Assistant Professor the Department of Health Informatics and Information Management at Saint Louis University.
-Deborah is responsible for teaching undergraduate research methods courses and graduate health informatics courses in strategic leadership and emerging technologies.
-Her research areas are in consumer health informatics and telehealth.
-She recently received a grant to study the health management practices of baby boomers as those practices relate to the management of health information, the patient-provider relationship, and the role of use of consumer health technologies.
-Deborah's dissertation was an organizational study on the requirements and competencies of work in university-based telehealth units.
+Dr. Seale is an Assistant Professor the Department of Health Sciences and Informatics at Saint Louis University.
+She is responsible for teaching undergraduate research methods courses and graduate introduction to health informatics and strategic leadership courses.
+Her research areas are in consumer health informatics, competency assessment and development, and program evaluation and learning assessment.
+Deborah is currently conducting a study of the health informatics graduate program to determine the program's effectiveness in preparing its graduates for careers in health informatics.
+She is also studying the health management practices of baby boomers - specifically those practices at the intersection of the patient-provider relationship, the management of health information, and the use of consumer health technologies.
+Deborah's dissertation was an organizational study about the requirements and competencies of work in university-based telehealth units.
 Dr. Seale received her PhD from Illinois State University in Normal, Illinois in 2012 and her Bachelor and Master of Arts degrees in sociology are from Texas Tech University in Lubbock, Texas in 1980 and 1985.

-Prior to joining Saint Louis University in 2011, Deborah led two telehealth units.
-She led development of a statewide telehealth program at Southern Illinois University School of Medicine from 2001 through 2010.
-Dr. Seale was at the University of Texas Medical Branch (UTMB) in Galveston for 15 years where she worked in telehealth, educational outreach and research.
-She established a telehealth and distance education unit at UTMB and served as its interim director for two years.
-She worked in an educational outreach program (known as the East Texas Area Health Education Center) as a program evaluator, strategic planner, information technology specialist and assistant director.
-She joined UTMB as a biostatistician in a research office where she oversaw the collection, management, and analysis of data for research projects.
+Prior to joining the faculty at Saint Louis University in 2011, Deborah established two telehealth programs - one in Illinois and one in Texas.
+She served as the executive director of the statewide telehealth program she created at Southern Illinois University School of Medicine from 2001 through 2010.
+At the University of Texas Medical Branch (UTMB) in Galveston, she established a telehealth unit and served as the interim director and director of development for three years.
+During her 15 years at UTMB, Deborah also worked in an educational outreach program (known as the East Texas Area Health Education Center) as an assistant director, information technology specialist, strategic planner, and program evaluator.
+When she first joined UTMB, she worked as a biostatistician in a research office where she oversaw the collection, management, and analysis of data for research projects.

 American Telemedicine Association